EPCCed/dirac-docs/docs/tursa-user-guide/data.md

 provides your home directories and working storage.
 When you log in you will be placed in your home directory.

-!!!warning
+!!! warning
     The Lustre file system is backed up for disaster recovery purposes only (e.g. loss of the whole file system) so it is not possible to recover individual files if they are deleted by mistake or otherwise lost.

 The home directory for each user is located at: